vitessio/website/content/en/docs/releases/_index.md

 ---
 title: Releases
-description: Learn about how Vitess releases
+description: Learn about how Vitess releases work
 weight: 3000
 ---